janhavipatil23/janhavipatil23/README.md

 Hi there, I'm Janhavi!

 Welcome to my portfolio.
-I am a Software Developer/ Data Scientist.
+I am a Software Developer and a Machine Learning Engineer.
 I have relevant work experience in the machine learning development domain.

 🧐 About: